-For many throughout the world, New Years has already come and went – but not in Asia.
-Here the celebrations are just about to begin and, unlike the West, the festivities last for more than just a measly 24 hours.
+For many throughout the world, New Years has already come and gone – but not in Korea.
+Here the celebrations are just about to kick off, and unlike the West, the festivities last for more than just 24 hours.

-During this time, school and work are shut down while masses of people in the cities travel to smaller towns to be with their families or head to the east to watch the first sunrise of the New Year at one of the many held sunrise festivals.
+During this time, school and work are closed while masses of people in the cities travel to smaller towns throughout the region reunite with their families

-Like many Korean holidays, the focus of the celebrations is to honor ancestors, so families will perform memorial ceremonies, called Charye, by saying prayers and making traditional food.
+Like many Korean holidays, the focus of the celebration is to honor ancestors, so families will perform memorial ceremonies, called Charye, by saying prayers and making traditional food.

-The most common dish associated with Seollal is Tteokguk – a broth-like soup with race cakes and seasoning.
+The most common dish associated with Seollal is Tteokguk – a broth-like soup of rice cakes and seasoning.

-The children play folk games, the most popular of which is Yut Nori, a board game played with sticks and scored on a number point system (sorry kids, no Call of Duty today).
+The kids play folk games, the most popular of which is Yut Nori, a board game played with sticks scored on a number point system (sorry kiddies, no League of Legends today).

-But if you really want to authentically experience the holiday, hook up with the locals – either a Korean friend of co-worker of yours – and spend a day with them and their family.
-There’s really no better way to find out what Seollal is all about.
+But if you really want an authentic experience of Seollal, hook up with the locals – either a Korean friend of co-worker of yours – and spend a day with them and their family.

-Inviting one’s self is never polite, but just mention that you’ll be spending the holiday alone and are really curious as to what it’s all about and odds are they’ll invite you, even insist, that you come.
+Inviting one’s self is never polite, but just mention you’ll be spending the holiday alone, or that you’re really curious to partake in the holiday’s festivities.